Fire Protection Engineering

 Professors Emeriti: V. Brannigan, F. Mowrer (Assoc Prof Emeritus), J.G.
 Quintiere, S. Spivak

 Advising is required for all undergraduate students each semester prior to registering for classes.
-Please refer to http://www.fpe.umd.edu/undergrad/advising for more information.
+Please refer to the academic advising section of our website for more information, available at: https://fpe.umd.edu/undergraduate/current-students/advising-support.

 Undergraduate Research Experiences